KILTprotocol/spec-ext-credential-api/readme.md

 Messages SHOULD be queued until the dApp calls `listen`.

-The Promise SHOULD be resolved after the dApp or extension has finished processing the message.
+The promise SHOULD be resolved after the dApp or extension has finished processing the message.
-If they can't handle the received message, they can reject the Promise.
+A response message SHOULD only be sent after the promise is resolved.

 ### Security concerns while setting up the session